History

 Sansone Drive was resurfaced during 2000 and the Administration Building saw roof and gutter repairs in 2002.

-In 2003 the District launched another major improvement project, installing a sprayground in the Aquatic Center replacing the sand volleyball court and renovating the softball fields, including dugouts, lighting and new scoreboards.
-The multi-purpose field underwent still another renovation, this time with the installation of state-of-the-art synthetic turf.
+In 2003 the multi-purpose field underwent still another renovation, this time with the installation of state-of-the-art synthetic turf.